santyveloso/PromptLoom/DEPLOYMENT.md

 ## Setting Up Environment Variables in Vercel

 1. Log in to your Vercel dashboard
-2. Create a new project or select your existing PromptLoom project
+2. Create a new project or select your existing PromptStitch project
 3. Go to the "Settings" tab and then "Environment Variables"
 4. Add the following environment variables from your Firebase project: